rdfostrich/article-jws2018-ostrich/content/storage.md

     <li>Total result counts for any triple pattern query should be resolvable efficiently.</li>
 </ol>

+These requirements are needed for ensuring the efficiency of the querying algorithms that will be introduced in [](#querying).
 Providing an implementation for a snapshot store is out of scope for this work, but existing techniques such as [HDT](cite:cites hdt) fulfill all these requirements.

 ### Delta Storage
 {:#delta-storage}

-In order to cope with the newly introduced redundancies because of our alternative delta chain structure, we introduce a delta storage method similar to the TB storage strategy, which is able to compress redundancies within consecutive deltas.
+In order to cope with the newly introduced redundancies in our delta chain structure, we introduce a delta storage method similar to the TB storage strategy, which is able to compress redundancies within consecutive deltas.

 The additions and deletions of deltas require different metadata in our querying algorithms, which will be explained in [](#querying).
-That is why we store these in separate addition and deletion stores, all additions and deletions from the complete delta chain are respectively stored together.
+That is why we store these in separate addition and deletion stores.
+All additions and deletions from the complete delta chain are respectively stored together.
-We use a tree structure (such as a B+Tree) for these addition and deletion stores, where the keys correspond to triples, and the values correspond to version information, which are similar to timestamps as in TB solutions.
+We use a tree structure (such as a B+Tree) for these addition and deletion stores, where the keys correspond to triples and the values correspond to version information, which are similar to timestamps in TB solutions.
 Even though triples can exist in multiple deltas in the same chain, they will only be stored once in the trees because their value contains information about version membership.